lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 *Content*:

-This simple confounding example shows how each variable relates to each other in hypothesized pathways.
-Understanding how variables confounded the relationship between the exposure and the outcome is essential to drawing more accurate inferences about the associations.
-Creating these DAGs of the hypothesized pathways is a powerful tool to understanding what could be confounders, what could be colliders, and what needs to be adjusted for.
-Which are more appropriate choices:

-The below diagram is a classic example of what confouding is.
-When a variable is linked in some way, either directly or indirectly, to both the exposure and the outcome, it is considered a confounder.

 ideas:
 This is one of the trickiest part of the analysis... building a model to control for potential confounders.